-RTDNA releases Social Media and Blogging Guidelines
+RTDNA Social Media and Blogging Guidelines

 Carol Knopes posted a message on the RTDNF High School Journalism Project Teacher Listserv earlier this week pointing people to RTDNA’s Social Media and Blogging Guidelines.
 It’s a really nice piece that is made to print and use in a classroom (or newsroom obviously) for one great lesson on ethics.